-Some feline disorders are especially prevalent during warm weather, when rising temperatures stimulate the growth of disease-causing organisms and the dangerous parasites that they carry and can transmit to your cat.
-Lyme disease, named after the Connecticut town where it was first identified in 1975, is one such ailment—and it is especially lethal.
-Without prompt treatment, this bacterial infection can progress to extensive joint damage, deadly cardiac complications, kidney failure, and neurologic dysfunction.
-Although the disease, which commonly afflicts dogs and humans, is most frequently diagnosed in the northeastern U.S., it has been reported in all 48 contiguous states.
-Fortunately, Lyme disease is extremely rare in cats but, due to its potential severity, cat owners should be aware of the possibility of infection.
+Named for the Connecticut town where it was first identified in 1975, Lyme disease is a potentially lethal infection.
+Without prompt treatment, in humans and dogs this bacterial infection can progress to extensive joint damage, deadly cardiac complications, kidney failure, and neurologic dysfunction.
+Although the disease is most frequently diagnosed in the northeastern U.S., it has been reported in humans in all 48 contiguous states.

 According to William Miller Jr., VMD, a professor of Dermatology at Cornell University’s College of Veterinary Medicine, Lyme disease is caused by a spiral-shaped bacterium called Borrelia burgdorferi, which enters an animal’s system via the bite of a young tick (nymph) or an adult female tick.
 In the northern, midwestern, and southern areas of the nation, infection is transmitted primarily by the black-legged tick, otherwise known as the deer tick.
 On the West Coast, the bacterium is generally carried by a similar parasite, the Western black-legged tick.